 Natural Language Processing, in its simplest definition, is the ability for a machine to truly understand human language and process it in the same way as a human does.
 NLP engines are built by feeding machine learning algorithms with text corpora.
 To truly detect fake news, machines must be able to interpret human languages just like we do.
 When it comes to fake news detection, the NLP engine must be fed with huge amounts of text data that belong to genuine articles as well as fake ones.
 From there, the fake news code can be cracked which will essentially enable machines to detect fake news with decent accuracy.
 Here are two things the algorithm can use to spot the fake news posts.

 Fake or misleading articles often have a great deal of inconsistency between different parts of the post itself; say title, body text, snippet etc. An NLP system can be used to scan and evaluate if the facts represented within an article are consistent throughout or conflicting.

 Overly sensational articles often tend to be fake.
 A natural language processing system can be used to define the sensational aspect of the article from the use of sensational words in the news article.

 The role of web scraping

 An artificial intelligence engine that can detect fake news will obviously require huge amounts of data which would go into the training of the machine learning algorithm.
-Extracting data from the web shouldn’t be an issue considering there are advanced technologies that can be used for efficient web scraping.
+Extracting data from the web shouldn’t be an issue considering there are advanced technologies that can be used for efficient Fight Fake News via Web Scraping and AI.
 However, since detecting fake news is a challenge in itself, it’s recommended to use a data as a service (DaaS) solution like PromptCloud to acquire the data from the media outlets (both genuine and fake).
 Since we take end to end responsibility of the data extraction process, you can skip the complexities associated with web scraping and get ready-to-use data at a significantly lower cost compared to in-house scraping.